Whatapalaver/CV_temp/README.md

 *Manager of Sales Based Ordering System*

 ## Hobbies and Interests
+I’m a medically trained accountant with a PhD in Astrochemistry but I could also be described as a serial dabbler with multiple full time interests.
-I live a varied life and am a collector of hobbies and interests and document almost all of them in one or more blogs.
+I document almost all of these interests in one or more blogs.

 My health and sporting exploits are featured on my [warriorwomen blog](http://warriorwomen.co.uk)
 - **Powerlifting** - I have computed in a number of regional competitions and qualified for the All England Championships.